kirchhausenlab/spatialdino/README.md

 ## 🧪 Experiment Results Gallery

 The following showcase demonstrates segmentation results across various biological experiments, highlighting the pipeline's versatility across different cellular structures and imaging conditions.
-Note that the patch tokens are the interpolated sum of the 384 features from the model.
-We use a ViTs with 390 embedding dimensions out of which 384 is the patch features and 6 are the attention features.

 | Experiment & Description                                                                      | Segmentation Results                                                    |
 | --------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------- |